amnanajib/dev-containers/README.md

 # Docker development containers

-The repository contains some useful `Dockerfile` definitions for runtime and development containers.
+The repository contains some useful `Dockerfile`s for runtime and development containers.